Chicago chooses between progressive, moderate for mayor

 “When you take dollars from Trump supporters and try to cast yourself as part of the progressive movement — man, sit down,” Johnson said before leading a crowd of several thousand gathered for the rally in chanting “Paul Vallas, take a seat."

+Keegan Phillips, 28, who works in marketing, voted for Johnson, saying the most important issues to him include economic development and neighborhood safety.

+“I felt like his experience as a teacher and as a public servant is important to me in leading the city," Phillips said.

-Both men have deep roots in the Democratic Party, though with vastly different backgrounds.
+Both candidates have deep roots in the Democratic Party, though with vastly different backgrounds.

 Johnson, who is Black, grew up poor and is now raising his children in one of Chicago's most violent neighborhoods.
 After teaching middle and high school, he helped mobilize teachers, including during a historic 2012 strike, through which the Chicago Teachers Union became highly influential in city politics.